csc-training/GenieWebApp.jl/README.md

 # Genie Web Application with SQL Database
-## Motivation
+## Introduction
+[Julia language](https://julialang.org/) is a relatively new, general-purpose programming language designed to address challenges in technical computing such as the *expression problem* and the *two-language problem*.
+It addresses the expression problem using multiple-dispatch as a paradigm that enables highly expressive syntax and composable code and the two-language problem using just-in-time compilation to create high-performance code.
+For these reasons, the Julia language is gaining popularity in scientific computing and data analysis because it offers significant improvements in performance and composability.
+That is, how existing code and libraries work with one another.

+Traditionally, scientific computing programs run without user interaction as batch jobs on computer clusters and supercomputers such as [CSC Puhti or Mahti](https://docs.csc.fi/computing/overview/).
+However, modern scientific computing and data analytics increasingly requires user interaction.
+For example, an analytics application may receive data from multiple sources over the internet, process the data, perform analysis, store results, and offer them to end-users on demand via an API.
+We can expose the analytics application over the internet as an on-demand service by wrapping it inside a web application or microservice, containerizing it, and deploying it into a cloud platform.
+Given the advantages of the Julia language, it would be natural to develop the analytics application and the web application or microservice around the application in Julia.

+[Julia language](https://julialang.org/) is a relatively new, general-purpose programming language designed to address challenges in technical computing such as the *expression problem* and the *two-language problem*.
+It addresses the expression problem using multiple-dispatch as a paradigm that enables highly expressive syntax and composable code and the two-language problem using just-in-time compilation to create high-performance code.
+For these reasons, the Julia language is gaining popularity in scientific computing and data analysis because it offers significant improvements in performance and composability.
+That is, how existing code and libraries work with one another.

-We believe in the growing interest in running Julia programs on the cloud.
-Julia language is popular among scientists due to its high performance and expressive syntax.
-Scientists often run their programs as batch jobs on computer clusters such as [CSC Puhti or Mahti](https://docs.csc.fi/computing/overview/).
-However, modern scientific computing and data science may require event-driven computing, such as processing data streams from sensors or performing on-demand computations like image manipulation.
-Therefore, the program has to continuously serve multiple simultaneous users in different geographic locations by processing inputs, performing computations, and producing outputs.
-We can solve this problem by developing a web application or microservice with a REST API around the program to interact with it.
-Then, we can expose the web application to the internet by deploying it on a cloud platform as a container.
+Traditionally, scientific computing programs run without user interaction as batch jobs on computer clusters and supercomputers such as [CSC Puhti or Mahti](https://docs.csc.fi/computing/overview/).
+However, modern scientific computing and data analytics increasingly requires user interaction.
+For example, an analytics application may receive data from multiple sources over the internet, process the data, perform analysis, store results, and offer them to end-users on demand via an API.
+We can expose the analytics application over the internet as an on-demand service by wrapping it inside a web application or microservice, containerizing it, and deploying it into a cloud platform.
+Given the advantages of the Julia language, it would be natural to develop the analytics application and the web application or microservice around the application in Julia.

+In this repository, we explore how to build a Julia web application using the [**Genie framework**](https://genieframework.com/), create a [**Docker**](https://www.docker.com/) container for the application, and deploy it on [**CSC Rahti**](https://rahti.csc.fi/), a container cloud operated by [CSC](https://www.csc.fi/en/), the Science Center for IT in Finland.
+We have structured the sections in the following way:

+1. First, we explain how to create and use a web application.
+We create a web application with Genie, a full-stack MVC web framework similar to Ruby-on-Rails and Django, and use it to demonstrate the common features of web applications.
+It is also possible to create Julia [microservices](https://www.youtube.com/watch?v=uLhXgt_gKJc) without using a framework.

+2. Next, we explain how to create a Docker container for the application and build and run a container image.
 Modern cloud architecture revolves around containers and container orchestration.
 We recommend reading the articles on [Demystifying Containers](https://github.com/saschagrunert/demystifying-containers) to understand how containers work in Linux.

-## Overview
-The code in this repository demonstrates how to set up a Julia web application on a container cloud.

-1. First, we explain how to create and use a web application.
-We create a web application with [**Genie.jl**](https://genieframework.com/), a full-stack MVC web framework similar to Ruby-on-Rails and Django, and use it to demonstrate the common features of web applications.
-It is also possible to create Julia web applications and [microservices](https://www.youtube.com/watch?v=uLhXgt_gKJc) without a framework.

-2. Next, we explain how to create a [**Docker**](https://www.docker.com/) container for the application and how to build and run a container image.

 3. Then, we can deploy the container image on the cloud.
-We demonstrate how to deploy the application with OpenShift on [**CSC Rahti**](https://rahti.csc.fi/), a container cloud operated by [CSC](https://www.csc.fi/en/), the Science Center for IT in Finland.
+We demonstrate how to deploy the application with OpenShift on CSC Rahti.

 4. Finally, we explain how to set up persistent storage for the application.